flashcordon/big-history/Astro.md

 ∼4.9 M  MSTO star and a ∼11 M  BH (NGC 1850 BH1),
 under the assumption of a semi-detached configuration.

 - Using the European Southern Observatory's Very Large Telescope (ESO's VLT), astronomers have discovered a small black hole outside the Milky Way by looking at how it influences the motion of a star in its close vicinity.
 This is the first time this detection method has been used to reveal the presence of a black hole outside of our galaxy.
-- NGC 1850, a cluster of thousands of stars roughly 160,000 light-years away in the Large Magellanic Cloud, a neighbour galaxy of the Milky Way.
 - This dynamical method used by Saracino and her team could allow astronomers to find many more black holes and help unlock their mysteries.
 "Every single detection we make will be important for our future understanding of stellar clusters and the black holes in them
 - The detection in NGC 1850 marks the first time a black hole has been found in a young cluster of stars (the cluster is only around 100 million years old, a blink of an eye on astronomical scales).
 Using their dynamical method in similar star clusters could unveil even more young black holes and shed new light on how they evolve.
 By comparing them with larger, more mature black holes in older clusters, astronomers would be able to understand how these objects grow by feeding on stars or merging with other black holes.
 Furthermore, charting the demographics of black holes in star clusters improves our understanding of the origin of gravitational wave sources.
 - the team used data collected over two years with the Multi Unit Spectroscopic Explorer (MUSE) mounted at ESO's VLT, located in the Chilean Atacama Desert.
 "MUSE allowed us to observe very crowded areas, like the innermost regions of stellar clusters, analysing the light of every single star in the vicinity.
 The net result is information about thousands of stars in one shot, at least 10 times more than with any other instrument," says co-author Sebastian Kamann, a long-time MUSE expert based at Liverpool's Astrophysics Research Institute.
 This allowed the team to spot the odd star out whose peculiar motion signalled the presence of the black hole.
 Data from the University of Warsaw's Optical Gravitational Lensing Experiment and from the NASA/ESA Hubble Space Telescope enabled them to measure the mass of the black hole and confirm their findings.